olincollege/scicomp-p1-mira-ants/README.md

 # scicomp-p1-mira-ants

+## A note
 I am not finished with this assignment, and I have communicated with Carrie.
+I believe this simulation achieves the same behaviors as the original paper, but I have not yet confirmed that.
+Further work includes a few more model characteristics, improving my docstrings, and writing comments.
+Please keep that in mind when reviewing.

+### To dos:
+- make turning off path random
+- implement forking (beyond stupid go forward)
+- make follow path smarter than just walk forward
+- make docstrings complete and consistent (they are mainly just basic descriptions right now)
+- more and better comments
+- visualization of some sort
+- check that the step logic actually matches the paper

 ## How to run